conda-forge/conda-forge.github.io/src/pages/announcements.md

 [Read more](/news/2018/09/24/a-minimal-python-37-build-is-now-available-across-all-platforms-and-both-compilers/).

-### 2018-09-20: The compiler migration is in full swing. {#the-compiler-migration-is-in-full-swing}
+### 2018-09-20: The compiler migration is in full swing {#the-compiler-migration-is-in-full-swing}

 [Read more](/news/2018/09/20/the-compiler-migration-is-in-full-swing/).

-### 2018-09-10: Conda forge now has a magical status bar for tracking the progress of migrations. {#conda-forge-now-has-a-magical-status-bar-for-tracking-the-progress-of-migrations}
+### 2018-09-10: Conda forge now has a magical status bar for tracking the progress of migrations {#conda-forge-now-has-a-magical-status-bar-for-tracking-the-progress-of-migrations}

 [Read more](/news/2018/09/10/conda-forge-now-has-a-magical-status-bar-for-tracking-the-progress-of-migrations/).